sam-goodwin/eventual/docs/tutorial/1-bank-account.md

 });
 ```

-Next, add the new Table's ARN as an environment variable in the Service and grant read/write permissions.
-We add the environment variable so that we can discover the table in our code and we need read/write permissions or else storing data in the table would be impossible.
+Add the table's ARN as an environment variable in the `Service` and grant read/write permissions:

 ```ts
 service.addEnvironment("TABLE_ARN", accounts.tableArn);